 \section{Experiments}

 In this section, we evaluate the practical gain of Algorithm~\ref{alg:ERED} for image restoration.
-We focus on image deblurring with various blur kernels including fixed and motion kernel as proposed by~\cite{hurault2022gradient}.
-The denoiser used in these experiments is the Gradient-Step DRUNet denoiser proposed by~\cite{hurault2022gradient} with the provided shared weights, obtained with a supervized training on natural color images.
+We focus on image deblurring with various blur kernels including fixed and motion kernels as proposed by~\cite{hurault2022gradient}.
+The denoiser used in these experiments is the Gradient-Step DRUNet denoiser proposed by~\cite{hurault2022gradient} with the provided weights, obtained with supervised training on natural color images.
 This denoiser reaches state-of-the-art denoising performance.

 On Figure~\ref{fig:restauration}, we observe that ERED outperforms the standard RED algorithm.
-The set of transformation for ERED is random flip of the two image axes.
+The set of transformations for ERED is \textit{random flip} of the two image axes.
 Especially, it succeeds to reduce artifacts generated by RED.
 In fact, ERED might impose more geometrical properties on the restored image due to its intrinsic equivariance.

-On Table~\ref{table:quantitative_results}, we present Algorithm~\ref{alg:ERED} performance with various sets of transformations including random rotations of an angle $\theta \in \{0,1,2,3\} \times \pi / 2$ named \textit{rotation}, random subpixel rotations of angle $\theta \in [-\pi, \pi]$ named \textit{subpixel rotation}, random flip of the two axis named \textit{flip}, random translation along both axis named \textit{translation}, random Gaussian noising named \textit{SNORE}, and a random transformation taken randomly in between all the previous set of transformations named \textit{all transformations}.
-For comparison, we present also the quantitative results of RED and Annealed SNORE, a version of SNORE presented in~\cite{renaud2024plug} where the denoiser parameter $\sigma$ decreases through iterations.
+On Table~\ref{table:quantitative_results}, we present Algorithm~\ref{alg:ERED} performance with various sets of transformations including random rotation of angle $\theta \in \{0,1,2,3\} \times \pi / 2$ named \textit{rotation}, random subpixel rotation of angle $\theta \in [-\pi, \pi]$ named \textit{subpixel rotation} using raster rotation~\cite{paeth1990fast}, random flip of the two axis named \textit{flip}, random translation along both axis named \textit{translation}, random Gaussian noising named \textit{SNORE}, and a random transformation taken randomly in between all the previous sets of transformations (including SNORE) named \textit{all transformations}.
+We also present performances of RED and Annealed SNORE, another version of SNORE~\cite{renaud2024plug} where the denoiser parameter $\sigma$ decreases through iterations.
 We notice that ERED obtains better quantitative performance than RED ($+0.3$dB) with the same computational cost.
 Moreover, the choice of the transformation impacts the restoration quality and our experiments suggest that flips and rotations are beneficial.

 Additional experiments are provided in Appendix~\ref{sec:additional_expe} on denoising, super-resolution, despeckling and deblurring with other denoisers.